Inline skates: Frame rigidity

 Frame rigidity is essential for an efficient transfer of power from a skater's foot to the ground.
 A rigid frame does not suffer from elastic hysteresis.
-For this reason, even entry-level inline skates often use fiberglass-reinforced plastic, instead or softer but cheaper plastic to make frames.
+For this reason, even entry-level inline skates often use fiberglass-reinforced plastic, instead of softer but cheaper plastic to make frames.
 For a stiffer yet lightweight frame, aircraft-grade aluminum alloys such as the 6000 and 7000 series are used.
 Hockey and speed skating often call for magnesium frames, which are even stiffer and lighter than aluminum.
 Some speed skaters use carbon fiber frames that are the most rigid and lightweight frames available.

 Rigidity of a frame is an important factor in choosing one.
 However, other considerations, including cost and weight, also influence the decision.
 Sometimes, a discipline's needs trump many of these factors.
 For instance, aggressive skaters exclusively use fiberglass-reinforced plastic frames for their superior performance and consistent friction when grinding against all types of surfaces.
 Some of the most rigid frames, such as those made of carbon fiber, can be too brittle for hockey.
 These frames shatter rather than deform under impact or extreme stress due to their low fracture toughness.
 In addition, some skaters value comfort, which is at odds with rigid frames; increased rigidity transmits all imperfections of the road surface to the skater unattenuated, reducing comfort.